-The Distance Education Advisory Group strongly recommends that faculty be trained in online teaching pedagogy and Canvas to teach Distance Education courses at NOCE.
-This means that faculty should have completed the @One Online Teaching and Design certificate prior to receiving an online, partially online, or online with flexible in-person component teaching assignment.
+The Distance Education Committee\strongly recommends that faculty be trained in online teaching pedagogy and Canvas to teach Distance Education courses at NOCE.
+This means that faculty should have completed an approved Online Teaching Certification or NOCE OTC\prior to receiving an online, partially online, or online with flexible in-person component teaching assignment.
 This recommendation as a best practice serves as a good faith effort to ensure that fully only (FO), partially online (PO), online with flexible in-person component (OFI) course delivery meets Federal, State, and WASC quality standards for online instruction.
-Please contact the Distance Education Faculty Coordinator with faculty training concerns.